customerio/RemoteHabits-iOS/docs/dev-notes/DEVELOPMENT.md

 3. You need to authenticate with the Customer.io SDK.
 Run `cp "Remote Habits/Env.swift.example" "Remote Habits/Env.swift"` and then modify the values in the `Remote Habits/Env.swift` file with credentials for a Customer.io Workspace you want to send data to.
 This file is ignored for git so don't worry about sharing your keys.

-# Setup code signing (internal team member)
+# Setup code signing (internal team member, only)

 1. Download the file `gc_keys.json` from 1Password.
 Download this file to the root directory of the Remote Habits iOS source code.
 2. Install the CLI tool [fastlane](https://docs.fastlane.tools/getting-started/ios/setup/#installing-fastlane) to your computer.
-The `gem install` method is the recommended way but other ways may work just fine, too.
+It's highly recommended to use the `gem install` method as other install methods have caused issues in the past.
-3. Run `fastlane match` in the root directory of the Remote Habits iOS source code.
+3. Run `fastlane dev_setup` in the root directory of the Remote Habits iOS source code.
 Fastlane should *not* ask you to login to your Apple or Google account.
 Instead, it should simply download the provisioning profile and certificates and give you a success message:

 ![if running fastlane match is successful, you should receive a message "All required keys, certificates, and provisioning profiles are installed"](img/fastlane_match_successs.png)

 Done!
 Now, exit and reopen the project in XCode.
 Then check to make sure there are no errors in the code signing section.

 ![Check xcode > project settings > signing and capabilities > signing certificate does now have any errors and instead has a name of the certificate listed](img/check_errors_signing_xcode.png)

+*Note: Xcode does give you the option of selecting "Automatic manage signing".
+Please, refrain from using that option as the team is setup to all share code signing files instead of Xcode creating new files for you.*

+# Add testing device (internal team member, only)

+Do you have an iPhone that you want to install Remote Habits on for local development?
+No problem!

+Just run the command: `fastlane register_new_device` on your machine and it will walk you through the steps to get the job done.

+*Note: `register_new_device` should automatically update the Apple provisioning profiles and certificates to include your new test device.
+This means that you should be able to go into Xcode and run the Remote Habits app on your test device. **You will probably need to restart Xcode for the new files to get read by Xcode!** If you see errors about provisioning profiles or certificates, ask mobile team engineers for help.*

 # Debugging rich push notifications in Xcode